 Modern Zoos are conservation, education and research facilities that support wildlife conservation both onsite and in the wild.
-In this fascinating workshop, students will develop a design brief for a new animal exhibit by undertaking research and observation of animals in Taronga’s care.
+In this fascinating workshop, students learn how enclosures are designed to support the animals needs and allows them to display their natural adaptations.
 They will learn about and consider animal welfare and enrichment, visitor engagement and interpretation, keeper safety and functionality, as well as budgeting and ethical, sustainable design principles.

 This workshop will be delivered in the Taronga Institute of Science & Learning Habitat Classrooms or Seminar Rooms at Taronga Zoo Sydney and is also available at Taronga Western Plains Zoo Dubbo.
 See below for further information.